This blog post was co-authored by Lawrence Evans and Christopher Gunby.

 It seems a historical truth that ego is often the driver to buy a sports club, but it doesn’t have to follow that harnessing the insecurities of a billionaire egomaniac always means abandoning the basic principles of good governance.
 It’s surely the combination that delivers the greatest promise of performance — the challenge is in finding billionaires who agree.

-This blog post was co-authored by Lawrence Evans and Christopher Gunby.
 The views and opinions expressed in this article are those of the authors.